mulle-sde/mulle-sde.github.io/index.md

 # MulleSDE

-MulleSDE is an IDE and package (dependenc) manager for the commandline.
+MulleSDE is an IDE and dependency (package) manager for the commandline.
 There are no graphical components.
 Amongst a few other things it

 * provides a per-project environment